-Mary-Pat Hector, born in Atlanta, is a graduate of Spelman College and a current graduate student at Georgia State University.
-At 22-years-old Mary-Pat Hector knows how to change the world.
-She began community organizing at the age of 12-years-old.
-By the age of 19, she became the youngest woman and person of color to run for public office in the state of Georgia, losing by only 22 votes.
+Mary-Pat Hector was born in Atlanta and graduated from Spelman College and Georgia State University.
+She began community organizing at the age of 12.
+At the age of 18, she was one of the youngest community leaders to advise President Barack Obama on criminal justice reform in the Oval Office.
+By the age of 19, she became the youngest woman and person of color to run for public office in the state of Georgia, losing by only 22 votes, which prompted her to found Equity for All, an ecosystem to train young leaders to run for office and seek equal representation opportunities.

-Mary-Pat Hector serves as a Program Strategist at Rise, Inc; an organization led by more than 40,000 students and supporters from colleges and universities across the nation.
-She is also the Georgia Black Youth Vote coordinator.
-Mary-Pat has led and organized hunger strikes that have gained more than 75,000 meals for students at HBCUs, developing an initiative to end student hunger on college campuses.
-She has also organized rallies to end police violence in communities of color and, developed youth entrepreneurship programming that has assisted hundreds of young people to kickstart licensed businesses.
+Mary-Pat has also led and organized hunger strikes that have gained over 75,000 meals for students at HBCUs, developing an initiative to end student hunger on college campuses.
+She has also organized rallies to end police violence in communities of color and developed youth entrepreneurship programming to assist hundreds of young people in kickstarting licensed businesses.

 "Tu no necesita